“So I’m supposed to be under arrest because I’ve got a house?” Raybon responded. “You’re telling me I can’t come outside?”

 Shelters “actively discourage guests from keeping tents outside,” according to the city’s Good Neighbor Policy.
 The Mission tiny home shelter has an outdoor area for guests to hang out, but they aren’t allowed visitors.

 Roughly 35% of homeless people left on the street after outreach operations say they already had housing or shelter, homeless department data shows.
-Some experts argue this points to a need for more accommodating shelters where guest visits are allowed.
+Some experts argue this points to a need for more housing and accommodating shelters where guest visits are allowed.

 Others say visible homelessness angers the public and undermines city efforts.